pumbaa666/lab4tech/AWS/hello-world-infra/README.md

 or run the `./scripts-infra/create-eb.sh` with your custom values.

 It will build the application and upload it as a .zip to your [S3 Bucket](https://s3.console.aws.amazon.com/s3/buckets?region=eu-west-1#).

+From now on you can deploy your environment to production and launch EC2 instances in a EB environment.

 <a name="conf-eb-env">**Configure the environment**</a>
 ---